Long range trap models on Z and quasistable processes: Integrated aging

-\begin{remark} In \cite{fin2002}, non integrated aging results were established for a number of aging functions of $\mathcal X$, incluing the case of Theorem \ref{bivagingtheorem}, for the case where $X$ is the simple symmetric random walk in dimension 1.
-The arguments for these results rely on the coupling of $\mathcal X$ and a fixed Brownian motion, which holds only in the simple symmetric case done in $d=1$; and also on the theory of quasidiffusions, which correspond to $\beta=2$.
-We are not aware of a corresponding theory for quasistable processes with $\beta\in(1,2)$. \end{remark}
+\begin{remark} In \cite{fin2002}, non integrated aging results were established for a number of aging functions of $\mathcal X$, including the one of Theorem \ref{bivagingtheorem}, for the case where $X$ is the simple symmetric random walk in dimension 1.
+Recall the discussion at the introduction on the limitations on extending this approach to the more general situation of the present paper. \end{remark}